db0/godot-card-game-framework/README.md

 This framework is meant to provide well-designed, statically-typed, and well-commented classes which you can plug into any potential card game to provide a polished way to handle typical behaviour expected from cards in a game.

+**Important: This is still a pre-release and is subject to heavy changes as I figure things out.**

+You can still use it as is, but be aware that newer release might substantially rework how things work, thus requiring a new integration if you want to use them.

+Once we hit v1.0 things should become more stable.

 Pull requests are more than welcome ;)

 ## Installation